“I led an honest, righteous, and dignified life as an INFP, but… I also realized I’ve been an unhealthy and immature one for most of my life.”

 For example, a healthy INFP wouldn’t force their partners to “enjoy” similar hobbies if it’s not their partner’s interest.
-For them, as long as respect is present, they would not take it negatively.
+As long as respect is present, they would not take it negatively.

-Before, I took it negatively when my partner complimented me with my drafts despite not reading them at all.
+Before, I took it negatively when my partner complimented me on my drafts despite not reading them at all.

 “How could you compliment me when you didn’t even read a word?”

-He’s not a reader, why did I even force him?
+He’s not a reader; why did I even force him?
 But at least, he spread the word to his friends, encouraged me to write, and gave me time for my hobbies.
-He was proud of what I do.
+He was proud of what I did.

 Love is more than having similar hobbies and sharing the same perspectives.
-Mature INFPs aims for their partner’s solace, more than their own.
+Mature INFPs aim for their partner’s solace more than their own.

 How to be a healthy INFP?